 Let’s take a closer look at what makes some of these ingredients so healthy.
 For example:

 Cacao Powder: Is one of the best sources of antioxidants on the planet.
 Not to mention rich in other vitamins, minerals, and fiber.
-It can improve heart health, lower blood pressure, neutralize harmful free radicals, and it can even boost our mood and possibly improve cognitive abilities.
+It can improve heart health, lower blood pressure, and it can even boost our mood.

-Coconut Oil: Contains lots of healthy fatty acids with immune-boosting properties.
-Coconut oil also has antimicrobial effects, can raise good cholesterol levels, improve digestion, aid weight loss, and possibly even boost brain function.
+Coconut Oil: Contains healthy fatty acids such as medium-chain triglycerides (MCTs).
+Coconut oil also may have antimicrobial effects, can raise good cholesterol levels (HDL), improve digestion, and possibly even boost brain function.
 It’s also good for your teeth, skin, and hair.